-Dennis F. Dwyer is a top Chicago criminal defense attorney committed to protecting the rights of his clients.
+Dennis F. Dwyer is a top Chicago criminal defense attorney committed to protecting the rights of His clients; Fruit of the Poisonous Tree Doctrine.
 His extensive experience with Criminal law allows him to provide his clients with the best criminal defense.

 The constitution protects the rights of United States citizens.
 As a result, defendants have many rights that must be protected to ensure the rule of law.
 One protection afforded to defendants is that evidence obtained through illegal means is not admissible in court.
 This is referred to as the exclusionary rule.